evelynnchen-cmu/SmartCookie/README.md

 ## Tech Decisions
 - OCR (Parsing Images): OpenAI API vs. AWS Textract, Google Cloud Vision
    - Chose OpenAI's gpt4o-mini model because it was best suited for our use case and was the most cost effective.
+AWS Textract broke down the given image into individual words and gave more information (like its bounding box and confidence score) that we didn't need.
+OpenAI's gpt-vision model performed about the same as 4o-mini, but took significantly longer to parse than 4o-mini.
 - PDFKit vs. OpenAI API parse pdf
    - Chose PDFKit over OpenAI for parsing to optimize for local processing and cost efficiency.